 High Packet Loss/High Latency

-High packet Loss and high latency won't bring your network down, but it could explain why sites are slow to load or sometimes can't load at all.
+High packet loss and high latency won't bring your network down, but it could explain why sites are slow or can't load at all.

-- If your speed test is normal and you are not experiencing any problems, you will need to tune the test targets.
+If your speed test is normal and you are not experiencing any problems, tune the test targets.

 Sometimes the upstream network would have filtering on specific destinations.
 Not all IPs are pingable from your network.
 Try to use more popular public servers as your test target.